jhallen/joes-sandbox/fpga/i2c_monitor/README.md

 ### RS-232

-BAUD rate is 115200, but you can change the BAUD parameter in baud.v to change this.
-BAUD rates up to 921600 work well.
+BAUD rate is 921600, but you can change this: look for the .baud_rate signal in i2cmon.v.
+BAUD rates up to 921600 work well with cheap USB to serial converters.
+Faster rates might be possible with real serial ports.
 There is an 8K FIFO buffer to help buffer short bursts of high-speed I2C.
 The serial port supports XON/XOFF (^S/^Q) flow control.

 * Connect TTL serial output is to pin 72
 * Connect TTL serial input is from pin 71